General and Personal Insolvency Sub-area

 Judge: Lee J

-Woods (Trustee), in the matter of Magnaye (Bankrupt) v Magnaye FCA 117
+Mehajer v Weston (Trustee), in the matter of Mehajer FCA 608

 To stay up-to-date with news in the Federal Court, including developments in this NPA, subscribe to our email subscription services.